Boeing YQM-94 B-Gull: Design and development

 The remote control system was tested using a Cessna 172 aircraft over a ten-month period.
 Boeing choose the Cessna 172 because its approach speed and wing loading were close to that of the YQM-94.
 At the end of 1971, the YQM-94 remote control system had been tested during 150 flights using eight different remote pilots to control the Cessna 172.
 Ninety of those flights occurred at night with a low light level television system.
 A safety check pilot was on board the Cessna 172 as it was flown remotely from the ground.
 On three occasions, this pilot took over manual control of the Cessna to avoid collisions with other aircraft and during a failure of the remote control system.

 Initial flight of the first YQM-94A demonstrator was on 28 July 1973, at Edwards Air Force Base.
 This aircraft crashed on its second flight on 4 August 1973.
 The prototype was lost because a damaged piece of mylar insulation caused an electrical short-circuit in a rudder accelerometer.
 The erroneous signals generated by this accelerometer caused random rudder movements.
 This problem was compounded by an erroneous airspeed indication for the ground pilot and a control problem because the left wing was heavier than it should have been.
 These problems resulted in a hard landing which caused irreparable damage to the first prototype.

 The second demonstrator performed its first flight on 2 November 1974, and completed the evaluation program.
 Later tests of this aircraft included a successful endurance flight of 17 hours 24 minutes at altitudes of more than 55000 ft.
 This aircraft was retired to the National Museum of the United States Air Force in September 1979.

 Ryan's entry into the competition was an updated variant of the Model 154 / AQM-91 Firefly, which it called the Model 235.
 Initial flight of the first Compass Cope R demonstrator was in August 1974.
 However, the Boeing Compass Cope B won the competition in August 1976 on the basis of lower cost, with the company awarded a contract to build preproduction prototypes of the YQM-94B operational UAV.

 Since the evaluation of the Compass Cope prototypes had shown the Ryan YQM-98 to be superior to the Boeing YQM-94A in some respects, Ryan challenged the award.
-It did no good, since the entire Compass Cope program was cancelled in July 1977, apparently because of difficulties in developing sensor payloads for the aircraft.
+However, that challenge became less relevant when the entire Compass Cope program was cancelled in July 1977, apparently because of difficulties in developing sensor payloads for the aircraft.